-It is normal to experience some sensitivity after getting the temporary or permanent veneer.
+It is normal to experience some sensitivity after getting a temporary or permanent veneer.
 This subsides after the soft tissue has healed.
 Use a warm water salt rinse to get rid of pain and sensitivity.
 You can also take Advil or Tylenol if the pain does not go away.

 Your mouth will need time to adjust to the new tooth, so you may feel awkward for a few days after getting the veneer.
 This should start feeling like a natural tooth in less than a week.
 However, you should contact your dentist immediately if your bite feels abnormal in any way.
 Pay close attention to the area between the veneer and the tooth at the gum line while brushing or flossing.